St Paul's Walden

-People who wish to visit should contact the Sue Ryder Neurological Care Centre Stagenhoe reception on 01438 871 215 to find out the latest visiting guidance.
-You may also find it useful to read our 'Guidance before visiting a Sue Ryder hospice or neurological centre.
+Please contact the Sue Ryder Neurological Care Centre Stagenhoe reception on 01438 871 215 to find out the latest visiting guidance.
+You may also find it useful to read our 'Guidance before visiting a Sue Ryder hospice or neurological centre' page.

 At Stagenhoe, we provide the care people need to optimise their health and wellbeing, maximise their independence and support their emotional and social needs.

 What we do

 We provide specialist neurological care, rehabilitation and support tailored to the individual needs of people with a range of neurological conditions.

 We are here for people with conditions which get worse over time – such as Huntington’s disease, motor neurone disease, multiple sclerosis and Parkinson’s disease – as well as those with conditions resulting from a brain or spinal injury or stroke.